fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11e.md

 #### 11.19B: Deliver worflow related messsage directly to user/client's telegram account:

 Add another step to your job in existing `TelegramNotifcation.yml` workflow file to deliver message directly to yourself by using `chat id` associated with your own account, set another secret for that say `TELEGRAM_TO_ME` secret.
+Probably doing this exercise, you would see an error which would break your workflow saying "chat not found", this is a security concern made by telegram, so you would first need to send a message to bot first and instantly after that your workflow will succeed.
+This security concern ensures that any chatbot might not end up sending spams to any user otherwise anybody could span you too.

 Tip: You can get the `chat id` of your personal telegram account by sending a "Hello" message to `@userinfobot` simply.